The import process of an Icelandic horse (and costs).

 Export from Keflavik to New York, USA, costs:

-- Flight, quarantine (very short in time, but unfortunately costly) and paperwork, 5500-6000 $ (depending on if it´s a direct flight, or if it’s a flight with a stop-over at Liege).
+- Flight, quarantine (very short in time, but unfortunately costly) and paperwork, ca 3.400 usd.

 Export from Keflavik to Dublin, Ireland, costs: